Azure/terraform-azurerm-avm-res-management-servicegroup/modules/members/README.md

 Type: `string`

+## Optional Inputs

+The following input variables are optional (have default values):

 ### <a name="input_tenant_id"></a> [tenant\_id](#input\_tenant\_id)

 Description: The tenant ID where the service group is located.

 Type: `string`

-## Optional Inputs

-No optional inputs.
+Default: `null`

 ## Outputs